quanguachong/notes/kubernetes/RBAC.md

 When specified, **verbs** can be "get","delete","update" and "patch" for individual instances of a resource.

-the verbs must not be "list", "watch" and "deletecollection"
+the verbs must not be "list", "watch" ,"create" and "deletecollection"

 ```yaml
 kind: Role